tanu0009/NodeFlow/README.md

 # NodeFlow

 NodeFlow – Visual Pipeline Builder
 Contents

 Introduction
 Run Locally
 Features
 Tech Stacks & Libraries
 Backend APIs
 References

 Introduction

-NodeFlow is a visual pipeline builder that allows users to create workflows using a drag-and-drop, node-based interface.
+NodeFlow is a visual pipeline builder that enables users to design workflows using a drag-and-drop, node-based interface.
-The application enables users to connect different types of nodes such as input, text processing, LLM, and output nodes to form structured pipelines.
+The application allows users to connect different processing nodes such as input, text, LLM, and output nodes to form structured pipelines.

-The system also integrates backend validation to analyze the pipeline by counting the number of nodes and edges and verifying whether the pipeline forms a Directed Acyclic Graph (DAG).
+The system integrates backend validation to analyze the pipeline structure by counting the number of nodes and edges and verifying whether the workflow forms a Directed Acyclic Graph (DAG).
-This helps ensure logical correctness and prevents invalid cyclic workflows.
+This ensures logical correctness and prevents invalid cyclic dependencies.

-NodeFlow is designed as a simple and intuitive tool to experiment with graph-based workflows and pipeline structures.
+NodeFlow simplifies experimentation with graph-based workflows and provides a clean interface for building and validating pipelines efficiently.

 Run Locally

-Clone the repository and run the frontend and backend using the following commands.
+Clone the repository in a virtual environment and run the frontend and backend using the following commands:

-Frontend Setup
+Frontend
 git clone https://github.com/your-username/nodeflow-visual-pipeline.git
 cd nodeflow-visual-pipeline/frontend
 npm install